Curly Watts

-Norman "Curly" Watts is a fictional character from the British ITV soap opera Coronation Street, from 1983 to 2003, and in a few spin-off DVDs in 2010.
+Curly Watts is a fictional character from the British ITV soap opera Coronation Street, from 1983 to 2003, and in spin-off DVD Coronation Street: A Knights Tale in 2010.
 He was portrayed throughout by Kevin Kennedy.
 Most of Curly's storylines dealt with his repeated failure to form a successful romantic relationship.
 His nickname resulted from him having straight, lank hair and getting into rows over money, mainly in 1996.
 His hobby was astronomy and he installed a telescope in the loft of his house.
-In 2003 Kennedy left the soap after 20 years.
+Kennedy left the soap in 2003 after 20 years.

 Casting

 Since his departure, Kevin Kennedy has expressed interest in reprising his role as Curly.
 However, ITV has announced that there are no plans for Curly to return.